Designed for Smaller Growers & Home Gardeners

 Incorporating amendments and improving tilth may be an optional step, depending on your situation.

-This is a lightweight tiller, powered by your rechargeable drill, and designed to create perfect tilth within the top 2 inches of your bed by mixing in compost and fertilizer while chopping up the roots of the previous crop.
+This is a lightweight tiller, powered by your rechargeable drill, and designed to create perfect tilth within the top 2" of your bed by mixing in compost and fertilizer while chopping up the roots of the previous crop.

 The Tilther was conceptualized by Eliot Coleman and is used extensively on his farm.
 If you have one of these on hand, it is very convenient now (early spring) to make one pass down each side of the bed top to really work up the soil in that top layer and incorporate any amendments you will be using.
 It is more efficient to do this now than during initial tillage, because you will use far less quantity of amendments, allocating them only to where the crops will grow and not the footpaths.